zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab1.md

 1. Select your currently running pipeline.
 Note that there is now a job titled `gitlab-advanced-sast`.

-The GitLab advanced SAST scanner will provide us more utility from our SAST scanner.
+The GitLab Advanced SAST scanner will provide us more utility from our SAST scanner.
 We will see how the results look when we investigate our vulnerability report later in the lab.

 ## Task E. Enable and Configure Secret Detection